Zmrihawy/Webutvikling-project3/README.md

 the pagination data is stored in redux and used by the appropriate React components.

 ### User generated data
 To store user generated data a user model was implemented.
-A user has a shopping cart where items can be added or removed.
+We ensured that a user requires only a username to create an account since a user is just an abstract object in this case.
+In addition user has a shopping cart where items can be added or removed.
 A user can add up to 40 items of a particular item to the cart.
 This limit constricts a user from adding lots of items at ounce which would crash the browser.
 In addition, a log model was implemented to store all searches and results.
 This represents another form of user generated data.

 ## Testing
 We deployed three methods of testing, unit testing with jest, end-to-end testing with cypress and Chai mocha super testing.